Channel Type Recognition in Wireless Communications: A Deep Learning Approach: Simulation Results

 \section{Simulation Results}

-To demonstrate the viability and effectiveness of the proposed DNN-based WCT determination algorithms, we have performed simulations using the SRS~\cite{38211,38214}.
-The simulation settings are given in Table~\ref{tbl:simSet}.
+To demonstrate the viability and effectiveness of the proposed DNN-based WCT recognition algorithms, we have performed simulations using the uplink SRS~\cite{38211,38214}.
+The simulation settings are given in Table~\ref{tbl:simSet}, where five representative WCTs are considered: AWGN, EPA5 with low correlation, EPA5 with high correlation, EVA5 with low correlation, and EVA5 with high correlation.
+Table~\ref{tbl:drlSimSet} lists the key DNN parameter values.
 The corresponding simulation results for a single-task DNN and a multi-task DNN are shown in Table~\ref{tbl:simRes1} and Table~\ref{tbl:simRes2}, respectively.
 It is evident from Table~\ref{tbl:simRes1} that the proposed single-task DNN is able to distinguish the given five WCTs with high accuracy (around 90\%).
-Furthermore, Table~\ref{tbl:simRes2} demonstrates that the proposed multi-task DNN can successfully categorize the channel features with high accuracy for all the tasks given.
-In addition to the performance, it is noteworthy that the training time is relatively short based on our observations.
-For instance, with five WCTs and the data dimensions listed in Tables~\ref{tbl:simRes1} and~\ref{tbl:simRes2}, the training time is only 15 to 20 minutes for both single-task and multi-task DNNs to achieve satisfactory classification accuracy as shown in those tables.
+Furthermore, Table~\ref{tbl:simRes2} demonstrates that the proposed multi-task DNN can successfully categorize the channel features with high accuracy for all the tasks given, with an ultimate WCT classification accuracy of around 84\% taking into account all the channel features identified.
+In addition to the performance, it is noteworthy that the offline training time is relatively short based on our observations.
+For instance, with five WCTs and the data dimensions listed in Tables~\ref{tbl:simRes1} and~\ref{tbl:simRes2}, the training time is only about 15 minutes for both single-task and multi-task DNNs to achieve satisfactory classification accuracy as shown in those tables, and the online inference time is negligible as compared with the slot duration.